‘Aaja re e… main toh kab se khadi is dwar,

 So let’s get enroute to see…

-What it was like to become Lata Mangeshkar?
+What was it like to become Lata Mangeshkar?

 Lata Mangeshkar’s career graph has been explicitly written and discussed over and over again.
 And it was not bereft of criticisms either.